 These Whole Grain Greek Yogurt Pancakes are thick, fluffy, and just what you need for your next weekend breakfast.
-They also freeze well!
+This healthy pancake recipe is the perfect base for any toppings or mix-ins and freezes really well!
 Make a big batch and have pancakes throughout the week.

 Hello from CANADA.